theriturajps/wifi-toolkit/v2/README.md

 - `Auto-Stop Timer` → Prevents infinite runtime (avoid detection).
 - `Randomized BSSID` → Makes fake AP look more legitimate.
 - `Captive Portal Simulation` → Detects HTTP POST requests (phishing-like).

+## 🚀 How to Use
+- Run as Admin (Required for Wi-Fi operations).
+- Select an option:
+  - Create a single fake AP.
+  - Bulk-create from a list.
+  - Launch deauth attacks.
+  - Monitor for passwords.
+- Check creds.txt for captured data.